AdobeDocs/experience-manager-cloud-service.en/help/screens-cloud/introduction/adobe-analytics-integration-with-screens.md

 Analytics events are stored offline in indexedDB and later chunked and sent to the cloud.

 >[!NOTE]
-   >To learn more about the Sequencing and Standard Data Model for Events, please refer to [Configuring Adobe Analytics for AEM Screens](https://experienceleague.adobe.com/docs/experience-manager-screens/user-guide/administering/analytics-integration/configuring-adobe-analytics-aem-screens.html?lang=en).
+>To learn more about the Sequencing and Standard Data Model for Events, please refer to [Configuring Adobe Analytics for AEM Screens](https://experienceleague.adobe.com/docs/experience-manager-screens/user-guide/administering/analytics-integration/configuring-adobe-analytics-aem-screens.html) for details.